cobalthq/cobalt-product-public-docs/layouts/shortcodes/service-discovery.md

 - May affect customers (such as with a Denial of Service (DoS) attack)

 Our pentesters do not disable the ability of your organization to function.

-### Tools

-Our pentesters may use the following service discovery tools (and more):

-- Nmap
-- Nikto
-- Aquatone
-- Metasploit
-- Eyewitness
-- Nessus
-- testssl.sh